mawrkus/lab-filter-bar-ui/README.md

 - State machine with domain context (the app state, observable)
 - Suggestion services via an HTTP client -> API (+ cancellable requests)
-- Clear contract on the data structure (suggestion item -> filter -> prop)
+- Clear contract on the data structure (suggestion item from the API -> component prop -> filter)
 - Dumb UI components
 - Filter Bar as a proxy to the state machine